rubocop/rubocop/manual/cops_style.md

 --- | ---
 Disabled | No

-This cop checks for uses of `DateTime` that should be replaced by `Time`.
+This cop checks for consistent usage of the `DateTime` class over the `Time` class.
+This cop is disabled by default since these classes, although highly overlapping, have particularities that make them not replaceable in certain situations when dealing with multiple timezones and/or DST.

 ### Examples